tarantool/actions/report-job-status/README.md

 # Usage

-All the fields are required.
+Add the following code to the running steps:

 ```yaml
   - name: Send VK Teams notification